 The competitions where success depends on substantial degree of skill are not ‘gambling’ and despite there being an element of chance if a game is preponderantly a game of skill it would nevertheless be a game of mere skill

-By the virtue of this law, a rule was passed in the year 1957 which legalized betting on Horse Racing, it was determined that the knowledge and judgment required to asses and determine which horse would win should be considered a skill and not as luck.
+By the virtue of this law, a rule was passed in the year 1957 in the case of R.M.D.
+Chamarbaugwala versus the Union of India, which legalized betting on Horse Racing.
+It was determined that the knowledge and judgment required to asses and determine which horse would win should be considered a skill and not blind luck.

 But, for some unknown reason, after the legalization of Rummy, the Central Government closed shop.
 They have failed to recognize or rule on the issue of Poker.
 Essentially, the lack of legislation regarding Poker makes it a kind of a grey area which does not distinctively fall under the legal category or the illegal category, as online poker is still accessible for Indians.

-Sports betting is illegal in Andhra Pradesh as the state does not permit win-only types of bets available at most bookies.
-Still, this doesn’t stop the cricket crazy people of Andhra Pradesh from placing cricket bets at illegal bookies.
+Sports betting is prohibited in Andhra Pradesh as win-only types of bets, available at most bookies, are not legal.
+Again, this has not stopped the cricket crazy people of the state from placing cricket bets at illegal bookies.

 Read more on Andhra Pradesh Gambling Laws